PHart3/colimits-agda/HoTT-Agda/README.md

 ### Core library (directory `core/lib/`)

-The main library is more or less divided in two parts.
+The main library is more or less divided into two parts.

 - The first part is exported in the module `lib.Basics` and contains everything needed to make the second part compile